tnkr-repos/html-css-js/layouts.md

 to fit into the cells provided to them
 - Floats (only legacy purposes)
 - Hidden - `display: none`
+- To center the whole section of content use a container utility class, provide it a width and set `margin: 0 auto`

 ## FLEXBOX